-From March 2005 to February 2006, she represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
+In 2015, Terra was honored by the Fort Wayne Boys and Girls Clubs as its Brilliant Woman of the Year.
+In 2013, she was honored by Healthier Moms and Babies as its Inspirational Mother of the Year.
+Terra has also represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
 The Spread the Word exhibit recognized minority journalists who have made significant community contributions in their respective fields.

-Terra, her husband and two children enjoy the great outdoors and share their home with two affectionate pets.
+Terra, her husband and two children enjoy the great outdoors and share their home with the family cat.

 You can e-mail Terra at: email@example.com